hyperledger/iroha/CONTRIBUTING.md

 sudo perf report
 ```

-To be able to observe profile of the executor during iroha profiling, executor should be compiled without stripping symbols.
+To be able to observe profile of the executor during Iroha profiling, executor should be compiled without stripping symbols.
 It can be done by running:

 ```bash